Prostate Cancer Screening: Should I Have a PSA Test?

 If your PSA test suggests that you may have prostate cancer, your doctor may recommend a biopsy, which is the only way to make sure that you have prostate cancer.
 If the biopsy finds cancer, you must decide how or whether to treat it.

-A few prostate cancers grow fast.
+Most prostate cancers that are found early are slow-growing.
+But a few prostate cancers grow fast.
 Men who have fast-growing cancers are more likely to die from prostate cancer than men who have slower-growing cancers.
 But PSA tests may not help men who have fast-growing cancers that have spread quickly.
-And doctors can't tell which kinds of slow-growing cancers will cause problems.
+And doctors can't always tell which prostate cancers will grow quickly and become life-threatening.
 Treatments can have serious long-term side effects.
 They may cause health problems, including problems with your bladder, bowel, and erections.
 For this reason, some men choose not to have the PSA test.

-In men who have not been diagnosed with prostate cancer, PSA velocity can show that there is a problem that needs further testing.
+In men who have not been diagnosed with prostate cancer, PSA velocity may signal that there is a problem that needs further testing.
 PSA velocity is measured by looking at the rate of change in PSA levels over 2 or 3 years.
 PSA levels rise faster in men who have prostate cancer than they do in men who have enlarged prostates.

 |Outcomes||With PSA testing||Without PSA testing|